The Evolution of Essays: From Shakespeare to Social Media

 Social media compressed the essay into new micro-forms while also reviving long-form writing.
 Twitter threads replaced linear argument with linked bite-sized claims.
 Instagram captions became a hybrid of visual art and short personal essay.
 Substack revived long-form personal essay writing with direct writer-to-reader economics.
 TikTok video essays emerged as a multimedia form blending narration and image.
 These platforms didn’t kill the essay — they fragmented it across formats, platforms, and audiences while keeping its core function intact: thinking out loud, in public, with a voice.

 The main essay types students write are: argumentative essays (claim + evidence + counterargument), expository essays (explaining a topic clearly), descriptive essays (sensory portrayal of a subject), narrative essays (first-person storytelling with a reflective point), and persuasive essays (designed to change reader’s position).
 At university level, these expand into literary analysis essays, compare-and-contrast essays, research essays, and reflective essays.
-Each type has a distinct structure, purpose, and voice — and understanding which type you’re writing is the first step toward writing it well.
+Understanding which type you’re writing is the first step toward writing it well.

 Shakespeare did not write essays in the formal literary sense.
 He was a playwright and poet.
 However, his contemporary Francis Bacon was actively writing essays during Shakespeare’s lifetime, and scholars have traced Montaignean ideas directly into Hamlet, The Tempest, and King Lear — Shakespeare read Montaigne in John Florio’s 1603 translation.
-Shakespeare’s impact on essay writing is indirect but enormous: his language, ideas, and exploration of the human condition have been the subject of essays for over four centuries, and his drama’s exploration of character and consciousness anticipates the essay form’s greatest concerns.
+Shakespeare’s impact on essay writing is indirect but enormous: his language, ideas, and exploration of the human condition have been the subject of essays for over four centuries.

 The essay has been a political tool since Bacon used it to articulate a new empirical England.
 Swift’s A Modest Proposal savaged English policy toward Ireland.
 Locke and Paine used essays to argue for natural rights and revolution.
 Frederick Douglass used narrative essay forms to argue against slavery.
 Orwell’s essays made political critique through personal observation.
 James Baldwin’s essays on race became foundational civil rights texts.
 Fanon and Achebe used essays to argue against colonialism.
-The essay’s personal voice and structural flexibility make it uniquely powerful for political argument — it can contain what formal political discourse cannot.
+The essay’s personal voice and structural flexibility make it uniquely powerful for political argument.

 The five-paragraph essay is a formula taught widely in US schools: introduction with three-part thesis, three supporting body paragraphs, and a conclusion.
 It teaches structure but is controversial because it can force complex ideas into an artificial frame rather than letting argument develop naturally.
 Critics argue it produces formulaic writing rather than genuine intellectual exploration; defenders note it provides essential scaffolding for beginners.
 At university level, most professors expect students to move beyond the five-paragraph form toward structures determined by the argument rather than a predetermined template.

 Blog posts are direct descendants of Montaigne’s personal essay tradition.
 Like personal essays, they use first-person voice, explore ideas through personal experience, and allow structural freedom.
 What distinguishes blog posts is digital infrastructure: hyperlinks, comments, social sharing, SEO, and a conversational register calibrated for screen reading.
 Many celebrated blog posts and Substack essays are essentially long-form personal essays.
-The main differences are audience, platform, and the expectation of ongoing conversation rather than singular publication.
 The blog revived the serial essay tradition that The Spectator established in 1711, just in a radically new medium.